lbryio/spec/index.md

 }
 ```

-The value field contains the claim contents, including the source and the [[metadata]].

 #### Claim Operations

-There are four claim operations: *create*, *support*, *update*, and *abandon*.
+There are four claim operations: `create`, `support`, `update`, and `abandon`.

-The *create* operation is used to make a new claim for a name, or to submit a competing claim on an existing name.
+A `create` operation makes a new claim for a name, or submits a competing claim on an existing name.

-A *support* is a claim that adds to the credit total of an existing claim.
+A `support` is a claim that adds to the credit total of an existing claim.
 A support does not have it’s own claim ID or data.
 Instead, it has the claim ID of the claim to which its amount will be added.

-An *update* changes the data or the amount stored in an existing claim or support.
+An `update` changes the data or the amount stored in an existing claim or support.
 Updates do not change the claim ID, so an updated claim retains any supports attached to it.

-An *abandon* withdraws a claim or support, freeing the associated credits to be used for other purposes.
+An `abandon` withdraws a claim or support, freeing the associated credits to be used for other purposes.

 #### Claimtrie

-The blockchain adds a parallel [[Merkle tree]] for storing claims.
-The set of all claims is called the _[[claimtrie]]_.
+The `claimtrie` is the data structure that LBRY uses to store claims and prove the correctness of name resolution.
+It is a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) that maps names to claims.
+Claims are stored as leaf nodes in the tree.
+Names are stored as the path from the root node to the leaf node.

-The claimtrie is a [Merkle tree]() where the keys are the claimed names and values are claims for that name (sorted in decreasing order by total amount).
-The root hash of the claimtrie is stored in the block header of each LBRY block, enabling nodes in the LBRY network to efficiently and securely validate the state of the claimtrie without downloading the whole block.
+The hash of the root node  (the `root hash`) is stored in the header of each block in the blockchain.
+Nodes in the LBRY network use the root hash to efficiently and securely validate the state of the claimtrie.

+Multiple claims can exist for the same name.
+They are all stored in the leaf node for that name, sorted in decreasing order by the total amount of credits backing each claim.

-For more details on the specific claimtrie impelementation, see [fix me](#fixme).
+For more details on the specific claimtrie impelementation, see [the source code](https://github.com/lbryio/lbrycrd/blob/master/src/claimtrie.cpp).

 #### Claim States